Vishal-S-J/BASIC-JAVA/README.md

 ___
 STATIC

-The `static` keyword in Java is used for memory management mainly.
-We can apply static keyword with variables, methods, blocks and nested classes.
-The static keyword belongs to the class than an instance of the class.Static can be used with variable, methods, block and nested class
+- The `static` keyword in Java is used for memory management mainly.
+- We can apply static keyword with variables, methods, blocks and nested classes.
+- The static keyword belongs to the class than an instance of the class.
+- Static can be used with variable, methods, block and nested class.
 * Syntax (static keyword)
 ```
 static int counts = 0;    // for variable